 Once a week at the CIC participants will engage in a study of our faith that extends across the Liberal Arts philosophy, literature, fine arts, even political science.

 The best UD professors and an onsite facilitator will guide you through important concepts and texts.
 Through this participation in Catholic higher education made accessible, you will think more profoundly about the Catholic faith and discuss these ideas with other members of the D.C. community.

-Classes will be held on the below dates from 6:00pm-8:30pm and will include dinner.
+Classes are held from 6:00pm-8:30pm and include dinner and supplies.

 FAQ: Studies in Catholic Faith and Culture